 Key points about ear drops

-• Ear drops are used if medication needs to work directly in the ear.
+• Ear drops are used when medicine needs to work directly in the ear.

-• It is important to use the correct technique to make sure you get the right amount of medication.
+• It's important to use the correct technique when using ear drops to get the most benefit.

 Print this page

-It is important to use the correct technique to make sure you get the right amount of medication.
+It's important to use the correct technique to get the most benefit from your ear drops.
 Ask your healthcare provider to show you.
-The following is a guide:

 • Warm the ear drops by holding the container in your hand for a few minutes.
-Cold ear drops can make you dizzy.
-Do not warm the ear drops under hot water.
-This may hurt your ear.
+This is especially important if the ear drops have been stored in the fridge but don't warm the ear drops under hot water.
+If the medicine is too cold or hot it may hurt your ear.

-• Lie on your side with the affected ear facing up.
+• Lie on your side or tilt your head to the side with the affected ear facing up.

 • Gently pull your earlobe to straighten the ear canal.